InstinctPt/leandro-silva/README.md

 # Hello, World! 👋

-I'm Leandro Silva, an experienced iOS Developer with a passion for creating innovative and user-friendly mobile applications.
+I'm Leandro Silva, an iOS Developer with a passion for creating innovative and user-friendly mobile applications.
 My journey in the tech world goes beyond coding, as I'm a firm believer in the power of collaboration, exploration, and continuous learning.

 ## 👨‍💻 About Me